It’s hard to get your mobile app noticed among 3 million others out in the marketplace.

 Think fashion bloggers for retail apps or general app review sites like CnetDownload.com, IGN, Gizmodo, AppScout.

-There are number of media relation tools you can use to create a media list:
+There are a number of media relation tools you can use to create a media list:

 – Software that allows to research niche blogs and handles email communication with bloggers